-As a result, someone ends up in A&E every 26 minutes and fifty people die every year from the condition.
+As a result, someone ends up in ED every 26 minutes and fifty people die every year from the condition.

-Our Budget recommendations would change this and dramatically improve the lives of the 470,000 Irish people with asthma and their families.
+Implementing the recommendations in this paper would change this and dramatically improve the lives of the 470,000 Irish people with asthma and their families.